yongddeng/yongddeng.github.io/_posts/2026-01-04-concurrency.md

 thread scheduler's job.
 So `while True: pass` in one coroutine hangs the whole loop.
 {% endcomment %}

-Switching between coroutines is correspondingly cheap, nanoseconds against the microseconds an OS thread context switch costs, as it saves only their own registers and stack pointer in user space, avoiding the kernel-mode transition a thread switch requires.
+Switching between coroutines is cheap, nanoseconds against the microseconds an OS thread context switch costs, since it saves only a suspended frame in user space, avoiding the kernel-mode transition a thread switch requires.
 This keeps a coroutine's cost in the language runtime rather than the scheduler, which is why one thread can hold far more of them than the machine could hold threads.
-Coroutines are a language-general construct, reaching C# (5.0, 2012) before Python and JavaScript, Kotlin, and Rust after, yet Python is the instructive case because its runtime hides that event loop most completely. <!-- [Stackful coroutines]() maintain their own stack (like threads but lighter), while [stackless coroutines]() use heap-allocated activation records. -->
+Coroutines are a language-general construct, reaching C# (5.0, 2012) before Python and the rest (JavaScript, Kotlin, Rust) after, yet Python is the instructive case because its runtime hides the event loop most completely. <!-- [Stackful coroutines]() maintain their own stack (like threads but lighter), while [stackless coroutines]() use heap-allocated activation records. -->

 {% comment %}
 Coroutines are a general concept, not Python-specific.